Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Hauteclere: The beautiful sword of Olivier in The Song of Roland.
 Its defining characteristic was a crystal in its golden hilt.

 - Hovod: The sword of Heimdall, the Asgardian guardian of the Bifrost Bridge.
-In the Thor movies by Marvel Cinematic Universe, this was depicted as a key for activating the Bifrost.
+In the Thor movies by Marvel Cinematic Universe, this was re-imagined as a key for activating the Bifrost.

 - Hrunting: The sword given by Unferth to Beowulf to slay the Grendel’s mother.
 Unfortunately, it proved to be ineffective against the monster.